 Daily cost sharing rate: A rate that may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copay.
 A daily cost sharing rate is the copay divided by the number of days in a month's supply.

-Here is an example: If your copay for a one-month supply of a drug is \$1.20, and a one-month's supply in your plan is 30 days, then your "daily cost sharing rate" is \$0.04 per day.
-This means you pay \$0.04 for each day's supply when you fill your prescription.
+Here is an example: Let's say the copay for your drug for a full month's supply (a 30-day supply) is \$1.30.
+This means that the amount you pay for your drug is a little more than \$0.04 per day.
+If you get a 7 days' supply of the drug, your payment will be a little more than \$0.04 per day multiplied by 7 days, for a total payment of \$0.30.